 Update 3/10/20.
-The Vemma website says that the Bode (pronounced “Body”) meal replacement shake is “a one-of-a-kind, nutrient-dense meal replacement designed to feed your body’s 63 trillion cells with the perfect balance of protein, carbohydrates and healthy fats, to transform and achieve a healthy weight.”
-That’s a mouthful to say the least, but, let’s cut to the chase – does it work?
-In this review, I’ll check to see if the shake —or any of its ingredients —have any weight loss research because that will give us the real answer.
+The Vemma website says that the Bode (pronounced “Body”) meal replacement shake is “a one-of-a-kind, nutrient-dense meal replacement designed to feed your body’s 63 trillion cells with the perfect balance of protein, carbohydrates, and healthy fats, to transform and achieve a healthy weight.”
+That’s a mouthful, to say the least, but, let’s cut to the chase – does it work?
+In this review, I’ll check to see if the shake —or any of its ingredients —has any weight loss research because that will give us the real answer.
 I'll also address questions that you may be wondering about if you were considering this product.
-Hopefully by the end of this review you’ll have a better understanding of the Bode shake is right for you.
+Hopefully, by the end of this review, you’ll have a better understanding of the Bode shake is right for you.

 Vemma Bode Shake Ingredients

 According to the label, a serving = 2 scoops if the shake is mixed with water.
 If it’s mixed with milk, a serving is only 1 scoop.
 Since 2 scoops (with water) have 200 calories, this means 1 scoop has 100 calories.
 This wasn’t clear on the label I saw so I wanted to mention it.

 |Mix with water||Mix with 8 oz skim milk|